operator-framework/olm-docs/content/en/docs/operator.md

 ## How does OLM enable cluster admins and Developers?

-The OLM runs by default in OpenShift Container Platform 4.1, which aids cluster administrators in installing, upgrading, and granting access to Operators running on their cluster.
+The OLM is enabled by default in OpenShift Container Platform 4.X, which aids cluster administrators in installing, upgrading, and granting access to Operators running on their cluster.
 The OpenShift Container Platform web console provides management screens for cluster administrators to install Operators, as well as grant specific projects access to use the catalog of Operators available on the cluster.

 For developers, a self-service experience allows provisioning and configuring instances of databases, monitoring, and big data services without having to be subject matter experts, because the Operator has that knowledge baked into it.

 ## Build with the Operator SDK

-The Operator software development kit (SDK) provides the tools to build, test and package Operators.
+The [Operator Software Development Kit (SDK)](https://sdk.operatorframework.io/) provides the tools to build, test and package Operators.
 The SDK strips away a lot of the boilerplate code that is normally required to integrate with the Kubernetes API.
 It also provides a useable scaffolding so developers can focus on adding business logic (for example, how to scale, upgrade, or backup the application it manages).
 Leading practices and code patterns shared across Operators are included in the SDK to help prevent duplicating efforts.
-The SDK also encourages short, iterative development and test cycles with tooling that allow for basic validation of the Operator, and automated packaging for deployment using the Operator Lifecycle Manager.
+The SDK also encourages short, iterative development and test cycles with tooling that allow for basic validation of the Operator, and automated packaging for deployment using the [Operator Lifecycle Manager](https://olm.operatorframework.io/).

 ## Package with the Operator Lifecycle Manager